 What will it cost to cover my dependent?

 The coverage cost depends on your job classification.
 Please check out the Benefits Toolbox for more details.

 Yes.
 Transgender employees have the same benefits as all Yale employees.

 Transgender employees who are managerial & professional staff, faculty, postdoctoral associates, postdoctoral fellows, clerical and technical, service and maintenance and security are eligible to receive gender affirmative surgery.
-Both Yale HEALTH and Aetna will follow the standard of care for transgender health and gender affirmative surgery as defined by the World Professional Association for Transgender Health (WPATH).
+Aetna and Yale Health follow many of the recommendations of the WPATH standards for care related to gender affirmation surgery.

 Add information, including a support group can be provided by Trans* @Yale.